Skip to main content

 }'

 The method returns an object with a per_compute_unit property that includes estimates for priority fees (in microlamports) based on recent network activity.
 The response provides fee estimates in four categories: low, medium, high, and extreme.
+Additionally, the response includes a recommended property that provides a recommended fee level for each compute unit based on the current network conditions.

 Priority Fees Resources